New unit checklist

 - Look over your term plan.
 Start planning what you'll do in the first few meetings and what resources you need.

-- Think about inclusion and activities that may need to be adapted and any care plan documents needed to meet girls’ needs.
+- Think about inclusion, what activities may need to be adapted and any care plan documents needed to meet girls’ needs.

 - Email volunteers and parents giving key information about the unit